marmelroy/Interpolate/README.md

 })
 ```

-In fact, you can easily create your own interpolation functions.
-Just create an object that conforms to the InterpolationFunction protocol.
+In fact, you can easily create and use your own interpolation function - all you need is an object that conforms to the InterpolationFunction protocol.

 ### Setting up with [CocoaPods](http://cocoapods.org/?q=Interpolate)
 ```ruby